nuoyazhou2/Algorithms/Needleman-Wunsch.md

 # Global Alignment: Needleman-Wunsch

-The global alignment algorithm described here is called the Needleman-Wunsch algorithm.
+The global alignment algorithm described here is called the `Needleman-Wunsch algorithm`.
 We will explain it in a way that seems natural to biologists, that is, it tells the end of the story first, and then fills in the details.
 (This is why biologists make terrible comedians; they always tell the punch line first.)
 We will align the words `COELANCANTH` and `PELICAN` using a simple scoring scheme: +1 for letters that match, -1 for mismatches, and -1 for gaps.
 The alignment will eventually look like one of the following, which are equivalent given our scoring scheme:
 ```
 COELACANTH      COELACANTH
 P-ELICAN--      -PELICAN--
 ```
 Note that every letter of each sequence is aligned to a letter or a gap.
 In local alignments, discussed later, this isn't the case.

 The alignment takes place in a two-dimensional matrix in which each cell corresponds to a pairing of one letter from each sequence.
 To get an intuitive understanding of the alignment algorithm, look at Figure 3-1, which shows where the maximum scoring alignment lies in the matrix.
 The alignment starts at the upper left and follows a mostly diagonal path down and to the right.
 When two letters are aligned, the path follows a diagonal trajectory.
-There are several places in which the letters from COELACANTH are paired to gap characters.
+There are several places in which the letters from `COELACANTH` are paired to gap characters.
 In this case, the graph is followed horizontally.
-Although not shown here, the path may be also be followed vertically when the letters from PELICAN are paired with gap characters.
+Although not shown here, the path may be also be followed vertically when the letters from `PELICAN` are paired with gap characters.
 Gap characters can never be paired to each other.
 Note that the first row and column are blank.
 The reason for this will become clear shortly.

 ###### Figure 3-1.
 Example of an alignment matrix
 ![Alt tag1](docs/blst_0301.gif)